hpe-storage/python-hpedockerplugin/docs/share_usage.md

 defined in hpe.conf, then FPG is created with the specified size.
 Otherwise, FPG is created with default size of 16TiB.

+Please note that FPG creation is a long operation which takes around 3 minutes and hence it is done asynchronously on a child thread.
+User must keep inspecting the status of the share which is in 'CREATING' state during this time.
+Once the FPG, VFS and file store are created and quota is applied, the status of share is set to 'AVAILABLE' state.
+User is not allowed to do any operations while the share is in 'CREATING' state.

+If for some reason a failure is encountered, the status of the share is set to 'FAILED' state and the reason for failure can be seen by inspecting the share.

+A share in 'FAILED' state can be removed.

-‘size’ can be specified to create a share of size other than default size of 1TiB.
+**Note:** ‘size’ can be specified to override the default share size of 1TiB.

-##### Creating a share using non-default CPG
+### Creating a share using non-default CPG

 ```
 docker volume create -d hpe --name <share_name> -o filePersona -o cpg=<cpg_name>